 Why won't the government make the information available?

-The reasons differ depending on the official doing the explaining.
-Mitchell Sharp says that the information belongs to the government and the government, as owner, have the right to say who can see it.
-Furthermore, it would be a great inconvenience for civil servants to have to answer requests for information instead of getting on with their real work.
-Mr. Sharp also says that the Cabinet needs secrecy for its discussion because Canada follows the principles of Cabinet solidarity and responsible governmment where in theory at least, Ministers are responsible for policies and if the policies fail, then the Minister resigns.
-(Under this doctrine, the entire Liberal Cabinet should have resigned before it brought in wage and price controls.
-The last election campaign was fought on the issue of wage and price controls where the Liberals said they would not bring them in if elected.)
+The information belongs to the government and the government as owner has the right to say who can see it.
+Furthermore, it would be a great inconvenience for civil servants to have to answer requests for information instead of getting on with other work.
+The Cabinet needs secrecey for its discussions because Canada follows the principles of Cabinet solidarity and responsible government where in theory at least, Ministers are responsible for policies and if the policies fail, then the Minister resigns.

-The doctrine of Ministerial responsibility has been severly criticized by writers who say that decisionmaking is so complex that without information no-one can evaluate a Minister's performance.
+The doctrine of Ministerial responsibility has been severely criticized by writers who say that decision-making is so complex that without information no one can evaluate a Minister's performance.
 Since the Minister controls who gets to know what, he or she can effectively avoid being called to account.

-Other government spokespersons have said it would be too expensive to provide access to information although no cost figures have ever been given by the government, and that the government must make the final decision because only the government can know if release would be in the public interest as only the government has seen the information.
+Covernment spokespersons have said it would be too expensive to provide access to information although no cost figures have ever been given by the government, and that the government must make the final decision because only the government can know if release would be in the public interest as only the government has seen the information.

-The Canadian parliamentary system provides a question period for opposition members and any member of the public can ask his or her M.P. to ask a question.
+The Canadian parliamentary system provides a question period for opposition members and any member of the public can ask his or her MP to ask a question.
 But this ignores two points.
-Firstly, some of us are represented by government back-benchers who, of course, do not ask critical questions of the government and even if we were all represented by fearless champions, the government does not have to answer any question it does not want to.
+Firstly, some of us are represented by government back-benchers who, of course, do not ask critical questions of the government and even if we were all represented by fearless champions, the government does not have to answer any questions it does not want to.
 In addition, the question period does not provide speedy replies for detailed information.
-Often a question waits eight months for an answer.
-But if one cannot get the information when it is needed, it really is of no use.
-For example, if I wanted to paint my apartment and I wanted to know what kind of paint the government had used painting apartments for its personnel, I would be in pretty grubby surroundings by the time I got an answer eight months later.
+Often a question waits months for an answer.
+But if one cannot get the information when it is needed, it is often of no use.